mdlopezme/Lab-6/README.md

 ## Introduction

-The premise of our project is to create a platform for a security surveillance system using a NCF enabled smart lock.
+The premise of our project is to create a platform for a security surveillance system that uses a NCF enabled smart lock.

 ## Video Demonstration of Working Product